ClassicPress/ClassicPress-Coding-Standards/README.md

 3. Install WPCS v2.3.0: `composer create-project wp-coding-standards/wpcs wpcs 2.3.0 --no-dev --prefer-dist --keep-vcs` ([more info](https://github.com/WordPress/WordPress-Coding-Standards#installation)).
 Now, WPCS should be installed into the `wpcs` subdirectory.
 4. Clone this repository (`git clone https://github.com/ClassicPress/ClassicPress-Coding-Standards`).

+*If step 3 fails, you can try going on.
+The script will use the globally installed version of `phpcs` if there is one.*

 ## Usage

 1. Change back to your plugin-review directory (`cd /home/username/cp-plugin-review`)